functionland/react-native-fula/README.md

     storePath: '', //A path on the system for storage, or leave empty to use default in [app directory]/fula };

+//Initialize the fula client, which creates the libp2p connection await fula.init(config);

 //Store file to the box
 const res = await fula.put(cid, value);